sgayou/kindle-5.6.5-jailbreak/doc/README.md

 In our case, the first instruction won't execute due to the PL condition code on the instruction. ([Here's](https://community.arm.com/groups/processors/blog/2010/07/16/condition-codes-1-condition-flags-and-codes) a good introduction to ARM condition codes.)
 The orrhi instruction will as the corresponding flags are set, and we end up moving PC somewhere further into the address space.
 In roughly one out of ten executions, this gets us code execution to our heap spray.
 I prototyped a simple exit call via jumping to libc.

 For a jailbreak, 10 reloads before code execution isn't bad at all.
 If we went down this route, the reliability could probably be improved through better understanding of the heap spray & CVE.
 The issue is that the word pointer to the interesting gadget only happens to exist on the Paperwhite 2 firmware.
+I couldn't find anything similar that controlled PC on the Voyage / Paperwhite 3.

 We can do better.

 ### Mesquite Dynamic Analysis
-The code segment at 00008000-000a0000 doesn't appear to be too helpful.
-What about 000a0000-000a2000 and 00a2000-00258000?
+The code segment at `00008000-000a0000` doesn't appear to be too helpful.
+What about `000a0000-000a2000` and `00a2000-00258000`?
 The processes's heap might have something interesting written to it during execution.

 For this step, I connected IDA Pro to gdbserver and manually walked through the non ASLR'd address space.
 One interesting find were multiple pointers to the IP address of the webserver I was hosting to service the POC code.
 I figured there might be a small chance I could connect the Kindle to a network with a custom IP address that happened to decode to a useful set of PC modifying instructions.

 Thankfully, the discovery was better than that.
-When loading a URL in the Kindle browser, the pointer was updated to the full ASCII domain.
+When loading a URL in the Kindle browser, the pointer was updated to the full ASCII domain currently being visited.
 The buffer also dynamically resized itself to whatever the user typed in the address bar.
+There didn't seem to be a size limit either.

-We can now spray the address of the buffer that appears to mirror the address bar and get code execution to a URL.
+We can now spray the address of the buffer that appears to mirror the address bar and get code execution to a domain.

 ### Alphanumeric ARM Shellcode
 Alphanumeric ARM shellcode is a solved problem.
 See [Alphanumeric RISC ARM Shellcode] in Phrack 66 by Yves Younan and Pieter Philippaerts.
 There's an excellent example shellcode at the bottom of the article that executes a binary in the root filesystem.
 Unfortunately, the Kindle is EABI instead of the OABI the target shellcode was written for.
 The cache flush mechanism will have to change quite a bit, and the actual execve will need to take arguments.
 Because the user-store on the Kindle is mounted noexec, we can't simply execve a shell script.
 We need to execve /bin/sh and pass our script as an argument.